skyfielders/python-skyfield/skyfield/documentation/api-topos.rst

    .. attribute:: latitude

-      An :class:`~skyfield.units.Angle` object
+      An :class:`~skyfield.units.Angle` specifying latitude;
-      specifying the latitude of the topocentric position.
-      The north pole has latitude +90°.
+      the north pole has latitude +90°.

    .. attribute:: longitude

-      An :class:`~skyfield.units.Angle` object
+      An :class:`~skyfield.units.Angle` specifying longitude;
-      specifying the longitude of the topocentric position.
-      East is positive.
+      east is positive, west is negative.

    .. attribute:: elevation

-      A :class:`~skyfield.units.Distance` object
+      A :class:`~skyfield.units.Distance` specifying elevation
-      specifying an elevation above (positive) or below (negative) the mean sea level of the Earth ellipsoid specified by this position’s :attr:`~GeographicPosition.model`.
+      above (positive) or below (negative)
+      the surface of the Earth ellipsoid
+      specified by this position’s :attr:`~GeographicPosition.model`.

    .. attribute:: itrs_xyz